databrary/policies/standard-operating-proceedures.md

 The Databrary ecosystem also includes a database of researchers, called *Principal Investigators* or *Affiliate Investigators*, or collectively *Investigators*. *Investigators* have authorization to use and contribute data.
 The database keeps track of the identities of each *Investigator* who contributes to, browses data within, or withdraws data or tools from Databrary.

 This document sets out Databrary's Standard Operating Procedures (SOPs).
 Section 2 describes the challenges that must be met in creating a data sharing system for sensitive, identifiable data.
 Section 3 describes Databrary operating procedures.
 Section 4 describes other documents involved in Databrary operations.
 Definitions of key terms, italicized throughout the text, may be found in a separate [document](definitions.md).
-For the latest versions of Databrary policies, see the [website](http://databrary.org/about/#policies) or [GitHub repository](http://github.com/databrary/policies/).
+For the latest versions of Databrary policies, see the [website](http://databrary.org/user-guide/policies.html).

 ### 2. The Challenges of Databrary